Monokaryon

 A monokaryon is a fungal mycelium or hypha in which each cell contains a single nucleus.
 It also refers to a mononuclear spore or cell of a fungus that produces a dikaryon in its life cycle.

+Monokaryons are a fundamental stage in the life cycle of species in the mycological division of Basidiomycota.
+Haploid Basidiomycota mycleia are considered monokaryons, as they typically fuse through plasmogamy, after which the compatible nuclei migrate into the other mycelia.
+In the Ascomycota division, which forms the subkingdom of Dikarya with Basidiomycota, monokaryons are a part of the species life cycle, but are usually not present as stable hyphal forms, such as those seen in Basidiomycota.